Information about how to find your local area retailer's standing offer and the maximum tariffs that can be charged in

 You can check for your local area retailer's standing offer on its website.
 To find out the standing offer you can:

 - look up your address using the Victorian Government's website, and

 - use this table to find your local area retailer's standing offer:

 |Distribution zone||Local area retailer|

 The best place to look for the standing offer is to use the search function on the website, simply type in 'standing offer'.
 Alternatively, this information is often found in the 'electricity pricing/plans' area of the retailer's website.
 This is often where the 'pricing fact sheet' is located area that includes standing offers.
-Some retailers call standing offers 'basic' or 'simple plans'.
+Some retailers call standing offers 'basic plans' or 'simple plans'.

 Long-term or permanent residents (and those with permanent sites) should discuss with their caravan park or site management whether charging to the maximum level is appropriate for their circumstances.
 There is no requirement to charge at the maximum level in all circumstances.
 Caravan park residents covered by the Residential Tenancies Act 1997 have protections relating to pricing, including eligibility for tariff concessions.